 What were the “Four Freedoms” as portrayed in the painting by artist, Norman Rockwell? p.864 (Picture) Introduction

-c
+The immensely popular Office of War Information poster reproducing Norman Rockwell’s paintings of the Four Freedoms, President Franklin D. Roosevelt’s shorthand for American purposes in World War Ⅱ. “Four Freedoms” Illustrations

+freedom of speech, freedom of worship, freedom from want, and freedom from fear

 How did the Iroquois enlist in the armed services for WWII?
 Did many Native Americans go back to the reservations after the war?
 Pp.887-888 Indians During the War

+Insisting that the United States lacked the authority to draft Indian men into the army, the Iroquois issued their own declaration of war against the Axis powers.
+Tens of thousands of Indians left reservations for jobs in war industries.
+Exposed for the first time to urban life and industrial society, many chose not to return to the reservations after the war ended (indeed, the reservations did not share in wartime prosperity).
+Some Indian veterans took advantage of the GI Bill to attend college after the war, an opportunity that had been available to very few Indians previously.

 Know the final outcome of Japanese-Americans who were wrongly interned during WWII and justice for Fred Korematsu. p.892 Japanese-American Internment

+A long campaign for acknowledgment of the injustice done to Japanese-Americans followed the end of the war.
+In 1988, Congress apologized for internment and provided $20,000 in compensation to each surviving victim.
+President Bill Clinton subsequently awarded Fred Korematsu the Presidential Medal of Freedom.

 CHAPTER 23 THE UNITED STATES AND THE COLD WAR 1945-1953